sharib-vision/EPSRC-CDT-HDS-M04-DL-Imaging-TeachingMaterial/README.md

-### Module on Deep Learning for Imaging: EPSRC Centre for Doctoral Training in Health Data Science
+### Module on Deep Learning for Imaging: EPSRC Centre for Doctoral Training in Health Data Science, Big Data Institute, University of Oxford

 **Prepared by, practical leader and lecturer:** [Sharib Ali](sharib.ali@eng.ox.ac.uk)